Sensirion/python-i2c-sfm-sf06/docs/index.rst

-Sensirion SFM SF06 I²C Python Driver
+Sensirion SFM-SF06 I2C Python Driver
 ====================================

-This package contains the driver for the Sensirion I²C SFM SF06 sensor family.
+This package contains the driver for a Sensirion sensor of the SFM-SF06 family.
-It provides a hardware-independent interface which works with various I²C transceivers.
+It provides a hardware-independent interface which works with various I2C transceivers.
-Not all sensors of this driver family support all measurements.
-In case a measurement is not supported by all sensors, the products that support it are listed in the API description.

 Contents
 --------